Asthmatic Bronchitis Treatment Clinic Q&A

 Bronchitis is trigged when a virus or bacteria or an irritant triggers an inflammation of the bronchial tubes.
 Smoking is a high-risk key factor, but nonsmokers can also develop bronchitis.

 Asthma and bronchitis can be damaging and become a deterrent for many during the most allergic season.
 Do not let asthma and bronchitis slow you down, visit our professional medical doctors and staff at Niagara Falls Urgent Care about your asthma and bronchitis symptoms.
 Our team will help to diagnose and get you the proper treatment to help you deal with your asthma and bronchitis.
-Walk-ins are welcome; however, you can call to schedule an appointment as well.
-We are open Monday through Saturday from 9:00 AM to 5:00 PM and offer telemedicine appointments 7 days a week!
+Walk-ins are welcome; however, you can contact to schedule an appointment as well.
+We are open and offer telemedicine appointments 7 days a week!
 We serve patients from Niagara Falls NY, Lewiston NY, Sanborn NY, Walmore NY, Tonawanda NY, Sanborn NY, Model City NY, Youngstown NY, Ransomville NY, and Grand Island NY.
 Looking forward to serve you!